vgwb/Antura/_production/text-to-speech/README.md

-# Homer TTS
+# Discover TTS

-save the homer translations files into the csv directory. then use
+save the Homer translations files into the csv directory. then use
 `python homer_tts.py lang_code`

+where lang_code is
+- AR
+- FR
+- IT
+- PL
+- RO
+- RU
+- UK

 ## Tool
 **ElevenLabs**